shio-yaamaa/react-escape-room/README.md

 ## Don't retain save as a state

-Save a event rather than a state.
+Saving is an event rather than a state.
 It's weird to update the state when the save event ends.

 ## Component/container structure